Barnsley Children’s Speech and Language Therapy is part of

 Supporting older children

-• From age 16 we will follow the Mental Capacity Act.
-The law says that we must ‘have regard’ to this Act.
+From age 16, we must follow the Mental Capacity Act 2005.
+The law says that we must ‘have regard’ for this Act.

-1. We have to assume that young people can make their own decisions; unless someone can prove that they cannot do this.
+1. We must assume that young people can make their own decisions – unless someone can prove that they cannot do this.

-2. We have to take every step possible to help them to make their own decisions.
+2. We must take every step possible to help them to make their own decisions.

 3. We cannot say the young person is unable to make a decision just because they make an unwise decision.